dcarley/strava-commute/README.md

 - The name of each location will be append to activities that have a matching start and/or end location.
 You can use a [bounding box utility][] to generate the longitude and latitude co-ordinates.
+- The `gear_id` is optional.
+If present all activities with matching locations will be tagged with it.
+You can get the ID from the URL when looking at your bike/shoes on Strava.

 [bounding box utility]: http://boundingbox.klokantech.com/